Corongo province

-The Corongo Province is one of 20 provinces of the Ancash Region in Peru.
+Corongo is one of 20 provinces of the Ancash Region in Peru.
 Its capital is Corongo located at an altitude of 3,141 m (10,305 ft).

 Corongo is situated in a calm valley where the river of the same name runs.
 It is bordered by the following provinces: to the north and to the west by Pallasca, to the east by Sihuas and to the south by Huaylas and Santa.
 At the time of census 2005 the province had 7,786 inhabitants, distributed in the urban zone and mainly in the countryside.

 Corongo has a great variety of places to visit, especially lakes located in the high parts of the province, and the thermal baths of Aticara and Pacatqui.

 The geographical coordinates are 8º30'34" S and 77º54'37" W.

 Geography

 Some of the highest mountains of the province are listed below:

 Political division

 Corongo is divided into seven districts, which are: